ByteMeDirk/ByteMeDirk/README.md

 # DIRK STEYNBERG
 **Data Manager, Data Engineer, Data Ops, Python Developer**

-Dirk Steynberg is a Data Engineer with 6 years of experience in leading South African FinTech companies, innovating start-ups, and international companies.
-He holds qualifications in Management, Statistics, and Science, and is currently pursuing a BSc in Computer Science.
+I am a Data Engineer with 6 years of experience in leading South African FinTech companies, innovating start-ups, and international companies.
+I hold qualifications in Management, Statistics, and Science, and am currently pursuing a BSc in Computer Science.

-Steynberg has a strong skill set in data engineering, data analysis, and business development.
-He is proficient in a wide range of tools and technologies, including Python, Spark, Terraform, Airflow, AWS, Azure, GCP, and more.
-In addition, he is skilled in a variety of programming languages, including Python, Java, C#, Go and C++.
-But mostly Python with PySpark :wink:
+I have a strong skill set in data engineering, data analysis, and business development.
+I am proficient in a wide range of tools and technologies, including Python, Spark, Terraform, Airflow, AWS, Azure, GCP, and more.
+In addition, I am skilled in a variety of programming languages, including Python, Java, C#, and C++.
+But mostly Python with PySpark 😉

-In his current role as a Data Engineer, Steynberg is responsible for managing and analyzing large datasets, developing and maintaining ETL processes, and implementing data warehousing solutions.
-He is highly experienced in using a range of SQL and NoSQL databases, including MySQL, PostgreSQL, MongoDB, and Presto SQL.
-He is also well-versed in using cloud vendor solutions, such as AWS, Azure, and GCP.
+In my current role as a Data Engineer, I am responsible for managing and analyzing large datasets, developing and maintaining ETL processes, and implementing data warehousing solutions.
+I am highly experienced in using a range of SQL and NoSQL databases, including MySQL, PostgreSQL, MongoDB, and Presto SQL.
+I am also well-versed in using cloud vendor solutions, such as AWS, Azure, and GCP.

-In addition to his technical expertise, Steynberg also has experience in stakeholder management and product management.
-He is a strong communicator and a team player, with a proven track record of success in delivering high-quality data solutions.
+In addition to my technical expertise, I also have experience in stakeholder management and product management.
+I am a strong communicator and a team player, with a proven track record of success in delivering high-quality data solutions.

 ---